 Frequently Asked Questions about the Bahamas

-Overall, the Bahamas is safe, but some areas are more safe than others.
-Crimes can occur during the day and in tourist areas, so it is important to travel in groups and in heavily populated areas such a beaches and the downtown area near the port.
+Overall, the Bahamas is safe, but some areas are safer than others.
+Crimes can occur during the day and in tourist areas, so it is important to travel in groups and in heavily populated areas such as beaches and the downtown area near the port.